-When comparing Pocket Casts vs F-Droid, the Slant community recommends F-Droid for most people.
+When comparing Pocket Casts vs F-Droid, the Slant community recommends Pocket Casts for most people.
 In the question“What are the most useful Android phone apps?”
-F-Droid is ranked 4th while Pocket Casts is ranked 5th.
+Pocket Casts is ranked 3rd while F-Droid is ranked 7th.
+The most important reason people chose Pocket Casts is:

 Ranked in these QuestionsQuestion Ranking